ABCambridge/startup/README.md

 * Frontend makes WebSocket connection: done!
 Client immediately opens a WebSocket connection with the server when the messaging page is loaded, and then sends and receives messages.
 * Data sent over WebSocket connection: done!
 After a connection is open, the client sends the server some info identifying its user.
 Messages are both sent and received over the WebSocket.
 * WebSocket dat displayed in the application interface: done!
 When the client receives a WebSocket message containing a new message, it processes it and displays the data's contents as a new message (assuming the message is for the chat they have open).

+## React Deliverable
+For this deliverable, I added the following functionality:
+* Bundled using Vite: yes!
+I used Vite to develop my code and bundle it for production.
+* Multiple functional react components: yes!
+Each of the 4 pages is now represented by a react component within the App component.
+* React router: yes!
+My pages are wrapped in a BrowserRouter so that I could use the Route functionality.
+Rather than accessing the routes through NavLinks (due to the structure of my site), I used the useNavigate property to dynamically route to a different component.
+This took some research, but works well.
+* React hooks: yes!
+My react components use useState, useEffect, and useNavigate hooks throughout the application.